 Materials: Single screen video projection (original format HDV).
 Edition two of seven

 Dimensions: Projection ratio 16:9.
 Duration 15'40''

 Courtesy: Lucy + Jorge Orta

-The film depicts the artists incredible expedition to the Antarctic peninsula (February-March 2007), where they installed the Antarctic Village under the most extreme conditions, aided by scientists stationed at the Marambio Antarctic Base.
+The film depicts the artists incredible expedition to the Antarctic peninsula in Spring 2007, where they installed the Antarctic Village under the most extreme conditions, aided by scientists stationed at the Marambio Antarctic Base.

 The Antarctic Village is an ephemeral encampment that references the plight of those struggling to transverse borders and to gain the freedom of movement necessary to escape conflict or natural disasters.
 The village is composed of Dome Dwellings, hand-made tents assembled with sections of flags from countries around the world, along with extensions of clothes and gloves symbolising the multiplicity and diversity of people.
-The flags and fragments of clothes are silkscreen printed with motifs referencing the UN Declaration for Human Rights and an article the artists propose to amend: Art.
-13.3
+The flags and fragments of clothes are silkscreen printed with a proposed ammendement [Art.
+13:3] to the UN Declaration for Human Rights.